35 Bushwhacking Skills for Off-Trail Navigation

 28. Start your bushwhack from a location that is marked on your map and which will be easy to find at the end of the day, such as a road, trail, or a significant landmark or feature.

 29. Bring an altimeter and GPS device to maximize your ability to pinpoint your location and provide backup in case your map or compass is lost or damaged.
+(Check out our guide to the best GPS watch for hiking).

 30. Break your route down into manageable, short segments with easily identifiable endpoints to avoid straying off course and give yourself morale-boosting and easily achievable goals.